This post may contain affiliate links. Read our disclosure policy here.

-If you’ve searched the web for recipes to use up that big bag of steel-cut oats you have in your pantry; you need to make these overnight oats.
+If you’ve searched the web for recipes to use up that big bag of steel-cut oats you have in your pantry; you need to make these easy no-cook overnight oats with strawberries.

 That’s right, sometimes you buy the steel-cut oats for one recipe and because they take so long to cook on the stove, they are left unused in the pantry, right?